koireader/docs/source/index.html.md

 # Introduction

 Welcome to the KoiReader API!
-You can use our API to access KoiReader API endpoints, which can get context from documents.
+You can use our API to access KoiReader endpoints, which can get context from documents.

 We have language bindings in Shell, Node.js, Python.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.